microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

    mssql3-0                       SECONDARY                      NULL
    (3 rows affected)</pre>

-5. Now run the following commands to see your data is still synchronized and by using the LoadBalancers the application has not changed even though you are connected to a new primary and secondary
+5. Now run the following commands or use the script **step9_queryag.sh** to see your data is still synchronized and by using the LoadBalancers the application has not changed even though you are connected to a new primary and secondary

     `SERVERIP=$(oc get service | grep ag1-primary | awk {'print $4'})`<br>
     `PORT=1433`<br>